In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 Claude Manare – modern textile designer

-There is rarely room on a business card for much information about your products, but if you have room for a short description then it can be helpful:
+There is rarely room on a business card for much information about your products, but if you have room for a short description, then it can be helpful.
+This is particularly useful if you specialise in one product type as you can come up with a memorable slogan for your shop.

 “Hand knitted alpaca wool hats for all the family”